Luminance vs. Gavel Exec (2026): Which AI Contract Review Tool Is Right for Your Legal Team?

 Luminance reviews

-Luminance is rated 4.9 out of 5 on G2, based on 5 verified reviews.
-The platform also displays a Gartner Peer Insights badge on its homepage, though the numeric score is not publicly displayed.
+Luminance is rated 4.9/5 on G2 based on verified user reviews.
 No Lawyerist review for Luminance was identified.

 • Luminance: 4.9/5 on G2 (5 reviews)